Bar Leone Crowned The World’s Best Bar 2025 in Its Hometown of Hong Kong

-The historic win highlights Hong Kong’s prominence on the world stage, reaffirming Hong Kong’s stature as a leading global cocktail destination

-Bar Leone Recognized as The World’s Best Bar 2025 in Hong Kong (Credit: 50 Best)

-HONG KONG, Oct.
-08, 2025 (GLOBE NEWSWIRE) -- The World’s 50 Best Bars 2025, sponsored by Perrier, has been unveiled at a glittering awards ceremony in Hong Kong this evening, marking the first time the prestigious global ranking has been hosted in the city.
-The 17th edition of the awards took place on 8 October 2025, at the iconic Kai Tak Cruise Terminal overlooking Victoria Harbour, gathering more than 2,000 of the world’s leading bartenders, hospitality professionals and drinks industry figures for a citywide celebration of cocktail excellence.
+TORONTO, Oct.
+09, 2025 (GLOBE NEWSWIRE) -- The World’s 50 Best Bars 2025, sponsored by Perrier, has been unveiled at a glittering awards ceremony in Hong Kong this evening, marking the first time the prestigious global ranking has been hosted in the city.
+The 17th edition of the awards took place on October 8, 2025, at the iconic Kai Tak Cruise Terminal overlooking Victoria Harbour, gathering more than 2,000 of the world’s leading bartenders, hospitality professionals and drinks industry figures for a citywide celebration of cocktail excellence.
 With 50 Best events returning to Hong Kong for the third consecutive year, October proves to be the perfect time to celebrate the city’s vibrant culinary and cocktail excellence.

 Claiming the title of The World’s Best Bar 2025, sponsored by Perrier, was Bar Leone from Hong Kong.
 The win headlined a programme that saw the international bar community gather in Hong Kong for a week of public and industry-exclusive events, including a series of collaborative 50 Best Signature Sessions at bars throughout the city.